QubitPi/hashistack/docs/docs/6-webservice.md

 - **model-package-jar-group-id** is the Maven group ID of JAR containing data models, e.g. "com.myorg"
 - **model-package-jar-artifact-id** is the Maven artifact ID of JAR containing data models, e.g. "my-data-models"
 - **model-package-jar-version** is the version of JAR containing data models, e.g. "3.1.7"
-- **model-repo-org** is the data models repo owner, e.g. paion-data.
-This can be eigher a GitHub user account name or a GitHub organization name
-- **models-repo-name** is the data models repo name, e.g. my-data-models
-- **models-repo-token** is the GitHub Fine-grained token with at least "Read access to code and metadata" repository permissions to the data models repo
+- **models-path** is the relative path to the data models repo, usually prefixed by "../". e.g. "../jpa-models"

 :::